 · Traction Alopecia

 · Alopecia areata happens when the immune system attacks scalp follicles.
-So, what is attacked is the hair follicles, according to WebMD.
-It would affect the head and other body parts.
+So, the hair follicles are its primary target, according to WebMD.
+It not only affects the head but other parts of the body.

-· Traction alopecia is the type of hair loss related to tight hairstyles, like hair rollers, ponytails, braids, and other hairstyles that cause tension to the hair.
+· Traction alopecia is the hair loss associated with tight hairstyles, such as curlers, ponytails, braids, and other hairstyles that cause tension in the hair.

 Of course, this is a mild description of some types of alopecia.
-If you want to know what others are missing, be alert, because soon I will make an article with a more complete description of all types of alopecia.
+If you want to know what others are missing, be alert, because soon, I will make an article with a complete description of all types of alopecia.

-Ringworm is a highly contagious skin disease that can affect almost any area of the body, including the scalp.
-This infection produces a rash on the skin that gives the appearance of a coiled worm.
+Ringworm is a highly contagious skin disease that can affect almost any body area, including the scalp.
+This infection produces a rash on the skin that gives the appearance of a spiral worm.

 But other than that, it is not caused by a worm, as others might think.
-Rather, this condition is caused by a fungus, which if it is on the head is called tinea capitis.
-But, where does that name come from?
+Instead, the cause of the condition is a fungus, which, if it is on the head, is called tinea capitis.
+From where does that name come?

 The word tinea means fungal infection of the skin, and capitis, of the head.
 That's the fungus that primarily affects the scalp, and children are one of its favorite targets.

-Much cases of children hair loss is due to nutritional deficiencies.
-Remember when we were little and our parents chased us to eat vegetables?
+Many cases of children hair loss are due to nutritional deficiencies.
+Remember when we were little, and our parents chased us to eat vegetables?
 We may not eat them yet.

 Well, let's put ourselves in the children's shoes.
-It's not easy for them to want to eat well, but we know they need to grow up healthy, and that includes their hair and scalp.
+It's not easy for them to want to eat well, but we know they need to grow healthy, including their hair and scalp.

 What type of nutritional deficiency can cause hair loss in the child?
-I will list the deficiencies, or rather, what nutrients are missing, which if they are not, causes hair to fall out.
+I will list the flaws, or rather, what nutrients are missing, which, if they are not, causes hair to fall out.
 Which are?

 5) Omega 3, or Fatty Acids